malexcauthen4/Tango-With-Tango/README.md

 Run this application, then click the start button.

-It will take you to a view that shoulds a 3D rendering, as well as the following fields.
+It will take you to a view that shows a 3D rendering, as well as the following fields.
 Previous Step:
 Current Step: